Baptism in St Leonard's Church

 Arranging a Baptism

 Each person baptised is given a candle representing the light of Christ as a reminder of their baptism.
-This takes place at a New Horizons service where they and their family are welcomed into the community.
+This can take place at any of our other services:

 Receive the light of Christ; walk in this light all the days of your life.

 Shine as a light in the world to the glory of God the Father.